Home » Self Care » Friendship » Friend Finder: The Best Apps to Make Friends 2025

 I’d previously used Bumble for dating so I was super excited to try Bumble BFF.

-It has good reviews so I though, why the hell not?
+It has good reviews so I thought, why the hell not?
 I was trying out multiple friend finder apps to see which one fit my goals best, and this one seemed like a winner.

-Sign up is easy and there were lots of potential BFFs in my area (it’s a fairly large city so the number of matches wasn’t the problem) who shared many of my interests.
+Sign-up is easy and there were lots of potential BFFs in my area (it’s a fairly large city so the number of matches wasn’t the problem) who shared many of my interests.
 Surprisingly, however, I didn’t end up connecting much with those I matched with.

 Don’t let my experience put you off though, your experience might be different!